 Skip to main content

-Join the “Hitchhiking to AGI” ProgramSubmit an application to join the first wave of node operators on Fortytwo: Application Form
+Join the “Hitchhiking to AGI” ProgramSubmit an application to join the first wave of Inference Noderunners: Application Form

 1. Preparing

-Please ensure you have received an acceptance email with an activation code before attempting to install the node.
-If not, submit an Application Form to join the first wave of node operators on Fortytwo.
+Please ensure you have received an acceptance email with an activation code before attempting to install the Inference Node.

 A unique activation code is required for each device the node is installed on.